Advocacy services in Staffordshire &

 After you fill any of the forms below, please ensure the ”Form Submitted” page opens before you leave the website, otherwise your referral may not be sent to Asist.

 To help the person understand their authorisation and how it affects them, and to support them to exercise their rights.
-The person must be living in Staffordshire/Stoke-on-Trent.

 To support qualifying patients to understand the legal provisions to which they are subject to under the Mental Health Act 1983, to understand the rights and safeguards they are entitled to and to exercise their rights through supporting their participation in decision-making.